noodlemanifold/Noodle-Unity-Starter-Kit/Assets/StarterKit/CheatSheet/CheatSheet.md

-rb.ResetCenterOfMass();//restores the auto-calculated center of mass if you changed it at runtime. rb.ResetInertiaTensor();//restores the auto-calculated inertia tensor if you changed it at runtime. rb.SetDensity(5f);//sets the mass of the rigidbody based on the specified density and the volume of all attached colliders.
+rb.ResetCenterOfMass();//restores the auto-calculated center of mass if you changed it at runtime. rb.ResetInertiaTensor();//restores the auto-calculated inertia tensor if you changed it at runtime.

 RaycastHit hitInfo;//more on this bad body in the Writing Physics Code Section! float distance;